-All University employees (including student employees) and graduate students with teaching or supervisory authority, are obligated to promptly report sexual misconduct (including Title IX Sexual Harassment) of which they become aware in the scope of their work for the University to the Office of Equity unless they are a Confidential Resource listed in Section II(A).
+All University employees (including student employees) and graduate students with teaching or supervisory authority, are obligated to promptly report sexual misconduct (including Title IX Sexual Harassment) of which they become aware in the scope of their work for the University to the Office of Equity unless they area Confidential Resource listed in Section II(A).
+Note: This does not require a person experiencing harm to report the incident.
+Failure to fulfill this reporting obligation will be referred to the appropriate office for corrective action.
 The University encourages all individuals - including students not referenced above - to report sexual misconduct (including Title IX Sexual Harassment) of which they become aware to the Office of Equity.

-b) Incidents Involving Minors
+Incidents Involving Minors

-As stated in the University's Policy on Minors at Northwestern, all University employees, students, volunteers, and third-party contractors are obligated to report to the Illinois Department of Children & Family Services or applicable state agency (as well as University Police, in emergency situations) any suspected abuse and/or neglect of a child.
-This includes any and all incidents of sexual misconduct (including Title IX Sexual Harassment) involving minors, which should be reported to the Office of Equity as well.
+As stated in the University's Policy on Minors at Northwestern, all University employees, students, volunteers, and third-party contractors are obligated to report to the Illinois Department of Children & Family Services or applicable state agency(as well as University Police, in emergency situations) any suspected abuse and/or neglect of a child.
+This includes any and all incidents of sexual misconduct (including Title IX Sexual

+Harassment) involving minors, which should be reported to the Office of Equity as well.
 Reporters should also advise their supervisor (if the reporter is an employee) or the Dean of Students (if the reporter is a student), as well as notifying the Office of Risk Management and the Office of Compliance, Audit, and Advisory Services in writing that a report has been made.